The Wind in the Willows (1987 film): Plot

 Nearing winter, Moley wishes to visit Badger in spite of Ratty's remonstrations.
 While Ratty dozes, Moley slips out to brave the Wild Wood and attempt to call on Badger.
 But as he walks through the Wild Wood, his imagination gets the better of him; perceiving evil faces in the trees all around him, he is frightened into hiding.
 Ratty eventually finds him, but heading for home, they lose their way in falling snow.
-By pure chance they happen upon Badger's front door, and although Badger is at first annoyed by their call ("I Hate Company"), he has a change of heart and welcomes them in when he recognises them as friends.
+By pure chance they happen upon Badger's front door, and although Badger is at first annoyed by their call ("I Hate Company"), he gets a change of heart and welcomes them in when he recognizes them as friends.

-Badger hears of Toad's automotive antics from Ratty and Moley and resolves to do something about it come spring.
+Badger hears of Toad's automotive antics (crashing through a window and upsetting a banquet table, crashing into a moving train, destroying a barn, a wheel's coming loose on a makeshift car, driving up an apple tree, and careening off a drawbridge and into the river) from Ratty and Moley and resolves to do something about it come spring.
 When Toad still refuses to listen to reason after a quite intense confrontation with an accompanying thunderstorm, Badger orders him locked in his bedroom until he comes to his senses.
 Nonetheless, Toad still longs for the open road ("Messing Around in Cars Reprise"), and tricks Ratty into leaving him alone in the house.
-He secretly escapes his exile, makes his way to a nearby village and promptly makes off with another motorcar, which he just as promptly wrecks.
-After insulting a responding police officer, Toad is taken to court and sentenced to 20 years in prison ("Guilty!") for his offenses.
+He secretly escapes his exile, makes his way to a nearby village and promptly makes off with another motorcar, which he just as promptly wrecks while insulting the pedestrians and oncoming traffics who get out of the way just in time until Toad is taken to court and sentenced to 20 years in prison ("Guilty!") for his offenses.